Crazy Crazy Feeling

-Crazy Crazy Feeling is a 2019 Indian Telugu-language romantic comedy film directed by Sanjai Kartik and starring Viswant Duddumpudi and Palak Lalwani in the lead roles.
+Crazy Crazy Feeling is a 2019 Indian Telugu-language romantic comedy film directed by Sanjai Kartik and starring Viswant Duddumpudi and Pallak Lalwani in the lead roles.
 The film's title is based on a song from Nenu Sailaja (2016).

 Plot

 The plot revolves around a youthful couple (Abhi and Spandana) who fall in love and problems that arise in their relationship.

 Production

 Ad film director Sanjai Kartik first narrated the script to Vijay Deverakonda after the release of Yevade Subramanyam (2015).
 Deverakonda was unable to sign the film due to his busy schedule and was replaced by Viswant Duddumpudi.
 Palak Lalwani was signed as the actress and Vennela Kishore for the comical portions.

 Release

 The film was originally scheduled to release on 22 February.